Let’s Live Off Our Pantry

 HOW TO GET STARTED

 It’s the one variable.
-Do you really have to have steak, chicken, and sausage this week?
-Do you really have to eat out two nights a week because of your schedule?
+Do you have to have steak, chicken, and sausage this week?
+Do you have to eat out two nights a week because of your schedule?

 The answer is no. There are ways to feed your family for less in every family and situation.

 Tell yourself that right now.
-Any excuses that are starting to form push those aside.
+Then, any excuses that are starting to form push those aside.

 Say out loud right now, I can feed my family for less.

-Remember you don’t have to feed your family for less for the rest of your life.
-There will come a time when the budget will be a little bigger and you can splurge a few nights a week.
+Remember, you don’t have to feed your family for less for the rest of your life.
+However, there will come a time when the budget will be a little bigger, and you can splurge a few nights a week.

 Just focus on the now and remember there is a bright future in place.
 Every step you are taking now is getting you to financial freedom.

 I wish someone reminded me of this when we were completely broke.
-It was actually our spending freeze that was a game changer for us.
-Realizing how we could live with little and discipline in your finances brings many blessings.
+It was our spending freeze that was a game-changer for us.
+Realizing how we could live with little discipline in our finances brings many blessings.

 HOW TO GET IT ORGANIZED

-The first thing you need to do is take an inventory of your pantry items.
-You could include items from your fridge and freezer if you want too.
+The first thing you need to do is inventory your pantry items.
+You could include items from your fridge and freezer if you want to.
 I’m focusing on my dry goods and freezer items.